 Those in the know no doubt say the same thing about Kramaric - former Croatia, Frankfurt and Bayern coach Niko Kovac very much included.
 Kovac handed Kramaric his senior international debut on 4 September 2014, and even likened the future Hoffenheim record-breaker to childhood muse Suker, Croatia's all-time top scorer.
-To this day, Kramaric holds the one of only men to win a Bundesliga-DFB Cup double as a player and coach in the highest regard.
-"He is very important to me," he said of his relationship with the current Monaco boss.
+To this day, Kramaric holds one of the only men to win a Bundesliga-DFB Cup double as a player and coach in the highest regard.
+"He is very important to me," he said of his relationship with the ex-Monaco boss.
 "It was under him that I won my first cap and scored my first goal for the national team.
 I will never forget that.
 He'll always be a special person for me who gives me a special energy."

 5) Leicester's one that got away

 Like Suker, Kramaric earned his stripes at Dinamo Zagreb.
-Despite scoring a club record 450 goals at youth level, and 28 in 31 competitive appearances for Rijeka in his final months in his native Croatia, he arrived in Sinsheim in January 2015 as a relative unknown.
+Despite scoring a club record 450 goals at youth level - and 28 in 31 competitive appearances for Rijeka in his final months in his native Croatia - he arrived in Sinsheim in January 2015 as a relative unknown.
 His one-year stint with Leicester City had been underwhelming at best - four goals in 20 games - but he put his head down on German soil and has no regrets about missing out on the Foxes' unheralded English Premier League title win.
 He was too busy writing his own fairy tale, after all, his five goals and four assists helping dig Die Kraichgauer out of a relegation-sized hole in the second half of 2015/16.
-A permanent move to Sinsheim followed and the goal glut continued.
+A permanent move to Germany followed and the goal glut continued.
 The Julian Nagelsmann disciple struck 15 times in 2016/17 as Hoffenheim secured an unprecedented top-four finish.